 – The Willow Tearooms is a popular location for anyone looking for traditional afternoon tea.
 However, it is also popular with admirers of Charles Rennie Mackintosh as he helped design the tearooms, the furniture, and the interior décor.
 This is a celebration of all-things Art Nouveau and the perfect place to take a break between Glasgow’s other tourist attractions.

 – George Square in Merchant City is the administrative hub of the city, with the impressive Glasgow City Chambers holding pride of place.
 This ornate square has an undeniably Victorian feel and it has 12 statues of famous people who came from Glasgow or are associated with the city.
 On the run-up to Christmas, George Square transforms into a Christmas market, with seasonal food, various mulled drinks, and even a small ice rink.

 That’s all the time we have for this blog.
 Hopefully, we’ve answered a few of your burning questions.
 If you’d like to know more or you’d like to book one of our Glasgow bike tours, please don’t hesitate to get in touch.
 Glasgow is an incredible city with so much to offer visitors; we are extremely proud and privileged to be the city’s only bike tour company.
-You can simply take our standard Glasgow City Sightseeing Tour, which lasts 3 hours, or you can come on our 5-hours 30-minute Glasgow bike tour which we’ve called ‘The Full Bhuna’.
+You can simply take our classic Glasgow City Sightseeing Tour, which lasts 3 hours, or you can come on our all-day Glasgow bike tour which we’ve called ‘The Full Bhuna’.
 However you decide to explore Glasgow, we hope you’ll have a fantastic time in our city!